kjsce-codecell/Introduction-to-programming/python/05-Strings.md

 >The standard zero-based index numbers give easy access to chars near the start of the string.
 As an alternative, Python uses negative numbers to give easy access to the chars at the end of the string: s[-1] is the last char 'o', s[-2] is 'l' the next-to-last char, and so on.
-Negative index numbers count back from the end of the string:</br>
+Negative index numbers count back from the end of the string:

 | <center>Function </center>    | <center>What it does</center>
 | :-------------                | :-------------